rcc-uchicago/R-intro-divvy/README.md

 [RCC cluster][RCC], or on their own computer.
 Specific skills participants will learn include:

-1. importing data from CSV files,
+1. Importing data from CSV files;

-2. summarizing and processing data in data frames,
+2. Summarizing and processing data in data frames;

-3. installing and using R packages, and
+3. Installing and using R packages; and

-4. plotting data using ggplot2.
+4. Plotting data using ggplot2.

 This is an *introductory* level workshop, for users with little or no experience in the topic.